-- Overall vaccination percentage in Henrico saw a large increase over the course of late February through early May 2021 before beginning to slope off to a slow, steady pace in recent months.
-The overall percentage currently is over 80% of the population. - A large proportion of individuals 65 and over were vaccinated in February and early March 2021 before the trend slowed in spring. - Individuals 18 to 29, 30 to 44, and 45 to 64 all saw similar patterns of increases in mid-March through the end of April 2021, with the actual increase being somewhat faster among older individuals than younger individuals, while individuals 12 to 17 saw a drastic increase in vaccination percentage when 12 to 15 year olds became eligible. - Trends in vaccination percentage among race and ethnicity groups were initially fastest among White individuals in February and March 2021 before being overtaken by Asian and Pacific Islander individuals in April.
-Latino individuals appear to have since achieved the highest percentage of vaccinated individuals in fall 2021, though still close to the overall percentage for Asian or Pacific Islander individuals; both groups are over 85% vaccinated. - Black individuals maintained a pace with other race and ethnicity groups in the first three months of 2021 but did not see the same degree of increased trends in spring.
-They currently possess the lowest vaccination percentage at about 65%. - All vaccination percentages are based on NCHS population estimates, which are subject to some variability.
-Lags in data reporting can occur, as indicated by the gray region in recent days.
+- Overall vaccination percentage in Henrico has continued to steadily increase.
+The overall percentage currently is over 80% of the population. - A large proportion of individuals 65 and over were vaccinated in February and early March 2021 before the trend slowed in spring.
+They continue to have the highest percentage of vaccinations. - Over the past year, vaccination among individuals 30 to 64 is similar to the overall trend, with the actual increase being somewhat faster among older individuals than younger individuals, while individuals 12 to 17 saw a drastic increase in vaccination percentage when 12 to 15 year olds became eligible. - Trends in vaccination percentage among race and ethnicity groups were initially fastest among White individuals in February and March 2021 before a rise in vaccination percentage amongst Asian and Pacific Islander individuals in April.
+Latino individuals appear to have since achieved the highest percentage of vaccinated individuals in fall 2021, though still close to the overall percentage for Asian or Pacific Islander individuals; both groups are over 85% vaccinated. - Black individuals maintained similar trends as other race and ethnicity groups in the first three months of 2021 but did not see the same degree of increased trends in spring.
+They currently possess the lowest vaccination percentage at about 65%.

-Percentage of Individuals 12 and Over with At Least One Dose (N=249,629) as of February 26, 2022 - Henrico County
+Percentage of Individuals 12 and Over with At Least One Dose (N=250,130) as of March 6, 2022 - Henrico County